haroldm2598/Project-Tic-Tac-Toe/src/readme files/readme.md

 - Maybe comparing arrays must convert into JSON.stringify
 - Maybe try to get the first player for testing purposes
 - Try to manipulate two dimensional array of an arrays in order to get the value itself

+### March 22

+- Problem solve using filter and includes with inside using another filter and length